jakobnissen/jakobnissen.github.io/posts/utf8.md

 This, too, will fail if the index provided is not the first byte index of a `Char` in the string.
 This scheme allows O(1) access to characters, providing the caller knows the byte index of the character.

-Rust intentionally does not allow indexing with integers, alledgedly in order to not confuse users into believing the index represent a character index instead of a byte index - but I think that's not a very convincing argument given that slicing already does work using byte indices.
+Rust intentionally does not allow indexing with integers, allegedly in order to not confuse users into believing the index represent a character index instead of a byte index - but I think that's not a very convincing argument given that slicing already does work using byte indices.

 ## Accessing the underlying bytes of a string
 This is done in two quite different ways in Rust and Julia that are characteristic of the languages: